pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 ### Model Parameters
-There are 180 estimated parameters in this assessment.
+There are 195 estimated parameters in this assessment.
 The log of unfished recruitment, $\ln(R_0)$, controls the overall scale of the population, while annual deviations in recruitment about the assumed stock-recruit relationship (135 parameters) allow for additional uncertainty in the population trajectory and tracking of recent recruitment events.
-Selectivity and retention parameters (43 parameters) for three fisheries fleets and three scientific surveys allow for estimation of annual length compositions and discards rates.
+Selectivity and retention parameters (57 parameters) for three fisheries fleets and three scientific surveys allow for estimation of annual length compositions and discards rates.
 Two catchability parameters are analytically computed from the data, and one additional parameter, representing additional variability in the early \gls{s-tri}, is directly estimated by the model.
-Three retention time blocks are also included for the trawl fleets: 1901-2006, 2007-2011, and 2011-2022 (Figure \ref{fig:retencurvs}).
+A variety of selectivity and retention blocks are utilized to improve fits to the length composition and discard rate information (Figure \ref{fig:timeblocks})

 #### Growth, Maturity, Fecundity, Mortality, and Recruitment
 Growth, maturity, and fecundity parameters were fixed at values determined by external analyses (see **Section 2.3** for more information).
 Due to a lack of aging data, growth could not be modeled internally by the assessment, though, like in the 2005 and 2013 models, there is no systematic misfit to the data suggesting that the externally derived growth curves were misspecified.
 Sensitivity analyses were performed to determine the overall effect of different assumptions regarding growth and maturity.